 The report writing is now finished (passed QA review) and delivered via encrypted email.

-Once the report have been reviewed, an opportunity will be given for your team to ask questions.
+Once the report has been reviewed, an opportunity will be given for your team to ask questions.

-** Always feel free to reach-out after the engagement!
+** Always feel free to reach-out during (and after) the engagement!